 The effect of within-group heterogeneity on the survival of social groups is theoretically ambiguous.
-A greater diversity of ideas, experience, and networks can have a positive effect on members' benefits from group membership, but diversity also creates a potential for conflict.
-This paper analyzes the relation between heterogeneity and exit of microcredit groups, using data from Angola.
-The results suggest that the form of group heterogeneity matters.
-Fragmentation in terms of social identities, or more specifically religious-linguistic fractionalization, is associated with a greater probability of group exit.
-Within-group economic inequality, however, is associated with a decrease in the probability of exit, but at a diminishing rate.
+A greater diversity of ideas, experience, and networks can have a positive effect on members’ benefits from group membership, but diversity also creates a potential for conflict.
+This paper presents an analysis of the exit of microcredit groups, using data from Angola.
+The results suggest that group fragmentation in terms of social identities, or more specifically religious fractionalization, is associated with a greater probability of group exit.
+Results for within-group economic inequality suggest, however, that inequality is associated with a decrease in the probability of exit, but at a diminishing rate.

 Género e pobreza no periurbano Luandense

 Manuel Ennes Ferreira and Ricardo Soares de Oliveira

 International Political Science Review

 Impacts of school closures on children in developing countries: Can we learn something from the past?